Elysia-simp/Pride-Shader/README.md

 You'll also need to use any Stencil shaders (like alphaeye) and have it support the hair's alphamap for stencils with eyebrows and eyes

+*I AM ALSO NOT RESPONSIBLE FOR ANY ERRORS YOU MIGHT GET USING THIS SHADER WITH OTHER MODELS THAN WHAT'S INTENDED*

 # Prerequisites
 1) obviously a way to decrypt/rip the game